wp-plugins/roost-for-bloggers/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.0.1 =
+* Fixed bug that prevented notifications from sending

 = 2.0 =
 Bug fixes and analytics.
 Simplified interface and design update to match Wordpress 3.8 design.